 My faith was validated by the great songs on What’s the Story, Morning Glory, and though I was troubled by the weird goings-on between the Gallagher brothers, all I cared about was the music.
 This was around the same time that I developed a ravenous attitude for punk, a development that made it easier to accept defeat when Oasis followed up two great albums with the truly dreadful Be Here Now.

 After that, my relationship with Oasis shifted to love-hate with The Masterplan (good), Standing on the Shoulder of Giants (not good) and Heathen Chemistry (you’ve got to be fucking kidding me).
-I was so pissed off at them by this time that I didn’t feel the slightest temptation to rush out and buy Don’t Believe the Truth when it was released, and the only reason I finally gave in was because the music of 2005 was so dreadful I found myself reaching out to Oasis in desperation.
+I was so pissed off at them by this time that I didn’t feel the slightest temptation to rush out and buy Don’t Believe the Truth when it was released, and the only reason I finally gave in was that the music of 2005 was so dreadful I found myself reaching out to Oasis in desperation.
 Much to my surprise and delight, Don’t Believe the Truth proved to be their masterpiece, and they followed it up with the more-than-decent Dig Out Your Soul before the relationship between Liam and Noel went nuclear and Oasis became history.

 I’ve since recovered from the “my generation” attitude that bonded me to Oasis so strongly in the beginning, but I strongly believe that they deserve due credit for wringing new life out of rock ‘n’ roll, for having one of the best lead singers ever (when he was in the mood) and for the great songs Noel Gallagher gave us.